 Oil labeled simply as olive oil or pure oil may also be used.
 This is what many people consider "regular" oil.
 This oil is usually a mixture of Virgin Olive Oil with processed olive oil.
 Heat and/or chemicals are used in the extraction and removal of oil from fresh fruits.

 Pure olive oil is lower quality than extra-virgin and virgin olive oils.
 It has a milder coloration and a higher level of lactic acid, which can be between 3-4 percent.
 This type of olive oil can be used for all purposes.

 This is an olive oil whose name might cause some confusion.
 This olive oil is not lower in calories by being called "Moderate".
 This is simply a marketing term that refers to olive oil's lighter flavor.

 Also, gentle olive oil has a mild taste and higher nicotine level.
 It can be used for:

 The simple answer is yes.
 If a recipe calls to use olive oil, you can either use extra-virgin olive oil or regular olive oil.
 You can make your own decision and it will be largely dependent on your personal preference.
 You can use regular or extra-virgin olive oil in baking and cooking.
 However, they have different smoke factors.

-We recommend that you use extra-virgin extra-virgin olive oils for dipping breads, sauces, drops and other dishes that aren't cooked.
-Also, for finishing the dish, the oil should be left unaltered so that the flavor can shine throughout.
+We recommend that you use extra-virgin olive oils for dipping breads, sauces, drops and other dishes that aren't cooked.
+Also, for finishing the dish, we suggest that the oil be kept as pure as possible so that the flavor shines through.